open-eid/CDOC2/cdoc2-system-docs/docs/02_protocol_and_cryptography_spec/ch03_container_format.md

 One recipient entry (Recipient) corresponding to a key in the possession of the party processing the container must be found in the header, and the KEK, FMK, and HHK must be derived or decrypted.

 Recipient identification methods corresponding to each encryption method are described in section [Descriptions of header elements and KEK computation](ch05_cryptographic_details.md#descriptions-of-header-elements-and-kek-computation).
-In case no recipient corresponding to the processing party is not found, the container cannot be decrypted.
-In this case, the algorithm should return a “container not meant for opening by the processor” error and terminate.
+In case no Recipient corresponding to the processing party is not found, the container cannot be decrypted.
+In this case, the algorithm MUST return a “container not meant for opening by the processor” error and terminate.

 KEK computation is described in section [Descriptions of header elements and KEK computation](ch05_cryptographic_details.md#descriptions-of-header-elements-and-kek-computation).
 Should an error occur during KEK computation (e.g. the point is not located on the ellipse curve), the algorithm must return an error and terminate.
 KEK computation functions are found in the class ``crypto.KekTools``.